Rayla-rs/cgra_assignment_2/README.md

 Started my Phong lighting model and exposed various fields to the user interface.
 I am using a directional light.

 ## Challenge
 For the challenge, I implimented a offset to the y value of each vertex using trig functions and the globally exposed time variable to create a distortion effect.
-While relativly simple to impliment, paired with a dither or a pulse, this effect can be used to add flavor :P
+While relativly simple to impliment, paired with a dither or a pulse, this effect can be used to add flavor to an unstable object.

+## TODO
+Change light dir
+photos